-5:30 p.m. - DINNER; STAFF MEETING for Senior Counselors and Program Coordinators.
+5:30 p.m. - DINNER; STAFF MEETING for Senior Counselors plus one Counselor per cabin, and Program Coordinators.
 Cottage check-in rosters are due, showing present, no-show, or moved/other.
 No other corrections are requested at this time.

 After dinner, all prospective Band members and Choir members are to be dismissed first to report to Assembly Hall with instruments.